microsoft/Kusto-Query-Language/doc/dayofmonthfunction.md

 ---
 title: dayofmonth() - Azure Data Explorer
-description: This article describes dayofmonth() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the dayofmonth() function to return an integer representing the day of the month. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 ---
 # dayofmonth()